-As we learned more about Chris’s law practice of representing bicycling accident victims, it became clear there was a unique branding opportunity.
+As we learned more about Chris’ law practice and his singular focus of being a bicycle accident lawyer, it became clear there was a unique branding opportunity.
 His passion for cycling (he has been riding six or seven days a week for over 25 years!), advocacy of the sport, and cycling accidents were all great points to highlight.

 As another significant change, strong call to actions are throughout the site.

 Chris is an expert in his field so featuring his skills and experience was critical to properly showcasing his talent.
 The main navigation and supporting pages answer common questions such as “How can I help?” and “What to do after a Bicycle Crash?”.
 A supporting blog allows Chris to share his expertise easily and regularly.

 Over the years, Chris’ bicycle accidents now take center stage as he can relate to future clients’ victims.
 We felt this was an excellent opportunity to connect with his visitors.
 He’s not the average attorney, but someone who knows firsthand the pain and frustration of being victimized in a bicycle accident.